 *14… When clicking on this button, the dialog box displays and shows the list of required licenses.
 These can be used freely.

 *15… The path of CS+, Cygwin, Smart Configurator and VLAB is only support the special characters that described in the following table.

-When “Renesas” and “RH850/F1KM-S1” selected, the [OSTM PCLK] must be set to “4000000”.
-This value is also set as default value.